0xd13a/0xd13a.github.io/ctfs/rc3ctf2016/klaatu-barada-n.md

 >
 > author:orkulus

-"Klaatu Barada Nikto", as it turns out, is a phrase from both [The Day the Earth Stood Still](http://www.imdb.com/title/tt0043456/) and [Army of Darkness](http://www.imdb.com/title/tt0106308/) (CTFs teach you all kinds of trivia :) ).
+"Klaatu Barada Nikto", as it turns out, is a phrase from both [The Day the Earth Stood Still](http://www.imdb.com/title/tt0043456/) and [Army of Darkness](http://www.imdb.com/title/tt0106308/) (in CTFs you learn all kinds of trivia :) ).

 The application that we connect to returns a bunch of base64-encoded strings and immediately disconnects.
 It does not seem to accept any input, so let's proceed on assumption that the flag is encoded in the output.